-Edwards' syndrome (T18) and Patau's syndrome (T13) Babies with Edwards' syndrome have an extra copy of chromosome 18 in each cell.
-Similarly, babies with Patau's syndrome have an extra copy of chromosome 13 in each cell.
+Edwards' syndrome (T18) and Patau's syndrome (T13)

+In T18 there is an extra copy of chromosome 18 in each cell.
+Similarly, in T13 there is an extra copy of chromosome 13 in each cell.

-Most babies with Edwards' or Patau's syndromes will die before they are born, be stillborn or die shortly after birth.
+Sadly, most babies with Edwards' or Patau's syndrome will die before they are born, be stillborn or die shortly after birth.
 Some babies may survive to adulthood but this is rare.

-All babies born with Edwards' and Patau's syndromes will have a wide range of problems, which are usually extremely serious - these may include major brain abnormalities.
+All babies born with Edwards' and Patau's syndrome will have

+a wide range of problems, which are usually extremely serious - these may include major brain abnormalities.

-Babies affected by Edwards' syndrome can have heart problems, unusual head and facial features, growth problems and be unable to stand or walk.
-Edwards' syndrome affects about 3 of every 10,000 births.
+Babies affected by T18 can have heart problems, unusual head and facial features, growth problems and be unable to stand or walk.

+T18 affects about 3 of every 10,000 births.

-Babies affected by Patau's syndrome can have heart problems, a cleft lip and palate, growth problems, poorly formed eyes and ears, problems with their kidneys and be unable to stand or walk.
-Patau's syndrome affects about 2 of every 10,000 births.
+Babies affected by T13 can have heart problems, a cleft lip and palate, growth problems, poorly formed eyes and ears, problems with their kidneys and be unable to stand or walk.

+T13 affects about 2 of every 10,000 births.